 If you would like a more detailed breakdown of the UCAT scoring system, including what’s a ‘good’ and ‘bad’ UCAT score, and what to do if you achieve a low score, visit our UCAT Score blog.

-Before looking at the decile ranking, it’s essential to understand how the UCAT is scored, as it will be your score that determines your decile ranking.
+Before looking at the decile ranking, it’s essential to understand how the UCAT is scored, as your score will determine your decile ranking.

 For the purpose of scoring, the first four subtests – Verbal Reasoning, Decision Making, Quantitative Reasoning and Abstract Reasoning – are grouped together as ‘cognitive subtests’.